AtomicExpresso/Basic-dark-mode-slider/slider-w-darkmode/README.txt

 https://github.com/AtomicExpresso

-Feel free to modify this for personal use.
+Feel free to modify this